Chiang Khaeng

-Chiang Khaeng, also known as Kengcheng or Kyaingchaing, was one of the Shan states.
-In 1896, part of Keng Cheng was incorporated into the neighbouring state of Kengtung in what is today Burma, and the other part, which is now in Laos, went to French Indochina.
+Chiang Khaeng (ၵဵင်းၸဵင်; เชียงแขง), also known as Kengcheng or Kyaingchaing, was a Tai Lue state located on the border between modern-day Myanmar and Laos.
+In 1896, Chiang Khaeng was partitioned between the French and British colonial powers, its territory west of the Mekong river was incorporated into the neighbouring state of Kengtung under British Burma, while its territory east of the Mekong went to French Indochina.

 History

-According to tradition, Chiang Khaeng was founded by Cao Fa Dek Nòi, a young prince of Chiang Hung who had been exiled from the state with a group of followers.
+According to tradition, Chiang Khaeng was founded by Chao Fa Dek Noi, a young prince of Chiang Hung who had been exiled with a group of followers.
 Although there is no reliable data on the exact date of its founding, it most likely occurred in the 15th century.
-By the beginning of the 16th century, Chiang Khaeng had become a vassal state of Lan Na.
-Chiang Khaeng was conquered by King Bayinnaung in 1558 and made into a vassal state of Burma.
+Chiang Khaeng initially had a close tributary relationship towards Chiang Hung, though by the beginning of the 16th century it had become a vassal state of Lan Na.
+Chiang Khaeng, like many of its neighbours, was conquered by King Bayinnaung in 1558 and made into a vassal state of Burma.

 The original capital of Chiang Khaeng was located on the eastern bank of the Mekong river near its confluence with the Luai river.
-(Note: The Luai river travels downstream from Möng Yu (in Mong Yawng District, Burma) into the Mekong) In 1858, Old Chiang Khaeng was abandoned and the capital was moved to Möng Yu.
-In 1885, the capital was moved to Muang Sing.
+In 1858, the old capital of Chiang Khaeng was abandoned and transferred to Muang Yu.
+In 1885, the capital was moved again to Muang Sing.

 Chiang Khaeng remained a tributary state of the kingdoms of Burma until 1887, when the Shan states submitted to British rule after the fall of the Konbaung dynasty.

 In 1896, Chiang Khaeng was divided between British Burma and French Indochina with the Mekong as a border.
 The districts of the Cis-Mekong part of the state were merged with Kengtung State and the eastern districts, now the Muang Sing area, went first to Siam and then to the French.
 The limit between Kengtung and China was demarcated by an Anglo-Chinese commission in 1898–1899.

 Sir George Scott mentioned the following about the Keng Cheng Myosa:

 This was the unfortunate man who was told that he belonged to Siam and then that he didn't.
 Half his territory finally handed over to France.